microsoft/Broadcast-Development-Kit/docs/media-synchronization/README.md

 |:--:|
 |*Third screenshot*|

-As we can see in the three stages of the test run, the maximum difference between all the streams was 119 ms average, and always was betweem the screenshare and one of the other streams.
+As we can see in the three stages of the test run, the maximum difference between all the streams was 119 ms average, and always was between the screenshare and one of the other streams.
 Excepting the screenshare stream, the difference was 23 ms average.

 Also, if we compare in all the screenshots the difference between the stopwatch on the Microsoft Teams feed and one of the streams, the difference is constant (3.7 seconds approximately)